Decision Lab Preview

 Choose a spot to see a simplified recommendation, why the decision matters, the key concept, a common mistake, and a study takeaway.

-Online MTT / Preflop / 8-handed
+Standard MTT / Preflop / 8-handed

 BTN open with AKo at 35bb